-The Serrote project is an advanced stage greenfield copper-gold development asset, currently under construction in Brazil
+The Serrote project is an advanced stage greenfield copper-gold developed asset, now entering production in Brazil

 Serrote is an advanced stage, greenfield copper-gold asset in a mining-friendly region of northeastern Brazil.
 Benefiting from existing permits and excellent access to infrastructure, the project presents a low capital intensity and defensive investment opportunity.
 The asset is a well-understood and conventional, low strip deposit amenable to open pit mining that will employ proven processing technology to produce copper concentrate.